KemonDream/MacThermalAway/README.md

   - When running TurboMac things you will need this.
 - https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html#stuck-on-boot-after-root-patching
   - This will help when you mess up your system and get back up again.
+- /335592-sdm-vol-4.pdf
+  - This pdf is a official description of MSRs on each generation of intel chips.
+Not very complete but useful enough for turbo adjustments.